Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 Our goal is to create a JS snippet that alerts "Ayo, the Wu is back!" and hashes to the same value.

-We can use length extension attack like we did in the last challenge - building a message that starts with our new message, and append the previous message, such that the MAC is preserved.
+We can use a length extension attack as we did in the last challenge - building a message that starts with our new message, and append the previous message, such that the MAC is preserved.

-We start with the desired snippet (the comment allow us to append the snippet without affecting the excecution):
+We start with the desired snippet (the comment allows us to append the snippet without affecting the execution):
 ```python
 # forged mac
 new_msg = b"alert('Ayo, the Wu is back!');" + b'//'